MEET THE TEAM

-Bashair lives in Brighton, UK and her focus areas are migration, human rights and humanitarian action.
+Bashair lives in Brighton, UK and focuses on migration, human rights, and humanitarian action.
 She speaks and writes English and Arabic.

 Coffee makes Bashair happy, macchiato from Kaldis, in particular!